-If someone said to you “hey, the world’s most gigantic and elusive fish is pretty much guaranteed to show up at this spot on these days, all you have to do is jump in the water,” wouldn’t you jump?
-That’s how we ended up going whale shark hunting in Hopkins, Belize.
+If someone said to you “Hey, the world’s most gigantic and elusive fish is pretty much guaranteed to show up at this spot on these days, all you have to do is jump in the water,” wouldn’t you jump?
+That’s how we ended up going whale shark hunting around Gladden Spit in Hopkins, Belize.

-The area has since been protected and designated the Gladden Spit Marine Preserve, but a controlled number of divers and snorkelers are still allowed into the water during what’s become known as whale shark season.
+The area has since been protected and designated the Gladden Spit and Silk Cayes Marine Preserve, but a controlled number of divers and snorkelers are still allowed into the water during what’s become known as whale shark season.
 We recently joined them.

 The whale sharks come here to eat the mullet snapper spawn.
 Find the massive schools of mullet snapper and you find the whale shark.
 Theoretically.
 Thanks to hard working (and fast swimming) dive masters from Hamanasi Adventure and Dive Resort in the town of Hopkins we had no problem finding the fish.